Is there a benefit to quitting caffeine? Quitting coffee, tea or otherwise?

 Day 11 and beyond: After 10 days, you can start having one caffeinated drink a day, in the morning, if you want to, as long as it has less than 100 mg of caffeine.
 Check this list to find the caffeine contents of various foods.
 You may also take 500 mg of DLPA either in the morning or around noon, as desired.
 Be aware that taking it with or shortly before caffeine will strengthen the effects of the caffeine.

 Quitting caffeine and the withdrawals can be tough, but if you follow this system, you’ll only experience mild discomfort for the first two days.
 By day three, you’ll barely even miss caffeine.
-Within seven to 10 days, you’ll be over it altogether and able to function at full capacity, without needing caffeine.
+Within seven to 10 days, you’ll be over it all together and able to function at full capacity, without needing caffeine.